Galga/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Measurements

-The values of these variables are the mean of a measurement for each subject/activity pair (float).
+The values of these variables are the mean of all the measurements for each subject/activity pair (float).

 * TimeBodyAccMeanX
 * TimeBodyAccMeanY